appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps.md

 If you need more paths to cache or need to change paths according to your project, you can customize included and excluded paths as you wish.
 All path updates will be reflected to archived cache file on your next build.

 Cache push uses a pattern in order to select files and folders.
 Although the pattern is not a regexp, it's closer to a shell glob.
 For example, `~/Library/Caches/CocoaPods` will select "Cocoapods" folder from home as a whole.
-Or for an android project you can cache home ".gradle" folder with `~/.gradle` include path and exclude all ".lock" files from there with `.gradle/**/*.lock` exclude path.
-For patterns that can be used in included and excluded paths is explained in detail [here](https://github.com/appcircleio/appcircle-cache-push-component#included--excluded-paths).
+Or for an android project you can cache home ".gradle" folder with `~/.gradle` include path and exclude all ".lock" files from there with `~/.gradle/**/*.lock` exclude path.
+Patterns, that can be used in included and excluded paths, is explained in detail [here](https://github.com/appcircleio/appcircle-cache-push-component#included--excluded-paths).

 :::warning

 Keep in mind that included paths and cache push step's workflow order are closely related with each other.
-For example, if you include a path from repository and you place cache push step before git clone step, cache push won't find that path since they're not git cloned yet.
+For example, if you include a path from repository and you place cache push step before git clone step, cache push won't find that path since it's not git cloned yet.
 Although that's not a fatal error for cache push, it will inform you about unreachable paths on build logs.
 You can review and resolve those kinds of issues from build logs.

 :::